junxit/us-congress-bills-110/metadata.md

 - 2008-05-21 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR 5/19/2008 H4109)
 - 2008-05-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR 5/19/2008 H4109)
 - 2008-05-21 — The title of the measure was amended.
 Agreed to without objection.
+- 2008-06-02 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.
+- 2008-06-12 — Committee on the Judiciary.
+Ordered to be reported without amendment favorably.
+- 2008-06-12 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment.
+Without written report.
+- 2008-06-12 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment.
+Without written report.
+- 2008-06-12 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 778.
+- 2008-10-02 — Cleared for White House.
+- 2008-10-02 — Message on Senate action sent to the House.
+- 2008-10-02 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S10405)
+- 2008-10-02 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S10405)